 Who Should Use It: Anyone experiencing dryness or anyone who uses makeup, as long as they’re not allergic.
 “It is great for people with very dry and dull skin, especially those who have impaired barriers from eczema, seborrhea, psoriasis, and rosacea,” Chimento explains.

 When You Can Use It: Isododecane can be applied twice a day topically, in the morning and at night during your skincare routine.

 Works Well With: Virtually any other beauty product, as long as you’re storing it properly in a cool, dry area.
 “It is non-comedogenic and has a matte feel, so it is also great for patients that have oily skin and are acne-prone.
 Essentially, anyone can use it,” Chimento says.

-Don’t Use With: According to Chimento, those with super-sensitive skin types, a history of atopic dermatitis, or a known allergy to the ingredient should not use isododecane.
+Don’t Use With: According to Chimento, those with super-sensitive skin types or a known allergy to the ingredient should not use isododecane.

 What Is Isododecane?